aiven/devportal/docs/products/redis/concepts/ssl-connectivity.rst

 Not every Redis client supports SSL-encrypted connections.
-In such cases, you would have to turn off SSL to use these clients, which is allowed but **not recommended**.
-You can use one of the following option to disable SSL.
+In such cases, you would have to turn off or bypass the SSL to use these clients, which is allowed but **not recommended**.
+You can use one of the following option to achieve this.

 Set up ``stunnel`` process